akeneo/pim-docs/reference/api/index.rst

 Getting a token
 ***************

-A client id has been created and set into the client application.
+A client id has been created and provided to the client application.
 The last information needed to use the API is the token.

 To get a valid token, the client application must send the following request: